 My recommendation is small food gifts, like spices from MarketSpice (where you can get whole nutmegs, cardamon pods, real cinnamon sticks, etc for under $2 or $3) or beef jerky from Don & Joe’s Meats ($1.75 for a shelf-stable “german walking sausage”)

 If you or your significant other has a quirky sense of humor, head to the Gum Wall for free souvenirs.
 Yep.
 Dried Gum.
 It’s memorable, part of the landscape of the Market, and a super gross object to remember your trip by.
-And trust me, no one cares if you peel a piece off the wall.
+And believe me, no one cares if you peel a piece off the wall.

 Food is central to the experience of the Market, below are some tips to save money while experiencing the culinary culture of Pike Place.